wangwei-cmd/CT-image-reconstruction/README.md

 # CT-image-reconstruction
-The code implemented the CT reconstruction network described in our peer-reviwed work "A end-to-end deep network mapping sparse sinograms to  CT images" submited to IEEE TIP.
+The code implemented the CT reconstruction network described in our peer-reviwed work "An end-to-end deep network for reconstructing CT images directly from sparse sinograms" submited to IEEE TIP.
 The code was written based on  tensorflow2.0.